-- For the Student Symposia Competitions, digital versions of Project Proposal, MTDS Addendum, and the Enhanced Focus Area documents are to be uploaded to their respective folder no later than 5:00 pm EDT [Eastern] Friday, February 18, 2022. - For the Society-wide Final Competition, digital versions of Project Proposal, MTDS Addendum, and the Enhanced Focus Area documents are to be uploaded to their respective folder according to the instructions in their Letter of Invitation no later than 5:00 pm EDT [Eastern], Tuesday, May 10, 2022. - File names shall be in the form of "School Name Canoe Name Document Year" (examples: South Central Louisiana State University - Mud Dawg - Project Proposal - 2022)
+- For the Student Symposia Competitions, digital versions of Project Proposal, and MTDS Addendum, documents are to be uploaded to their respective folder no later than 5:00 pm EST [Eastern] Friday, February 17, 2023. - For the Society-wide Final Competition, digital versions of Project Proposal, and MTDS Addendum, documents are to be uploaded to their respective folder according to the instructions in their Letter of Invitation no later than 5:00 pm EDT [Eastern], Tuesday, May 10, 2023. - File names shall be in the form of "School Name Canoe Name Document Year" (examples: South Central Louisiana State University - Mud Dawg - Project Proposal - 2023)